 Information Desk – Have any questions?
 There are information desks to provide assistance.
 Locations: Terminal 1 (Gate B7 • C18) • Terminal 2 (Gate F1D) • Terminal 3 (Gate K2) • Terminal 5 (Upper/Ticketing Level • Lower/Arrivals Level).

 - Luggage Storage & Lockers – Not available.

 - Luggage Wrapping – Information not available.

-- Luggage Trolleys – Available to use for a $5 fee.
+- Luggage Trolleys – Need a hand with your bags?
+Luggage Trolleys are available to use for a $5 fee.

 - ATMs / Cash Machines – Need cash?
 ATMs are available.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Landside and Airside.